Yes, we are from Louisiana!

 Excerpted from the LSU Alumni of San Diego About Us/Chapter History:

 “By 1998, more than 2,000 guests attended the Crawfish Boil.
 In 2012, the group attained a Guinness World Record for the “largest crayfish (sic) party at a single venue.”
 The official total for that event was 3399 participants.
 In 2013, we held our 25th Annual Crawfish Boil, chaired by founder Pete Terrebonne, with over 4000 people and 20,000 pounds of crawfish.”

 Pete and Pam know a thing or two about Louisiana food and Louisiana cuisine.

-People always comment on the friendliness of the LouZiana Food’s staff, their hospitality, how customers are always made to feel welcome.
+People always comment on the friendliness of LouZiana Food’s staff, about their hospitality, and how they are always made to feel welcome.
 It starts with hiring the best.

 Executive Chef Rick Huffman, formerly of Charter Connection Corporation and the Hotel Del Coronado, leads the way.
 Chef Huffman brings tremendous culinary experience to LouZiana Food.
 While working at Charter Connection, Chef Huffman had several opportunities to become immersed in the Cajun culture during extended stays in South Louisiana.
 And most importantly, how to make a roux!
 Now in addition to his mastery of the mother sauces, Chef Huffman makes a mean roux, too!

 Shout out to LouZiana Food’s Original Krewe from “Back in the Day”!

 We are proud to have served so many clients and customers.
 Here's what a few of them have said about us.